CPP Investments: Future and direction

 John Graham is the current Chief Executive Officer of the CPPIB, replacing Mark Machin on February 26, 2021.
 Mark Machin resigned after traveling to the United Arab Emirates to receive a COVID-19 vaccine.
 Prior to Machin, Mark Wiseman was CEO until June 13, 2016.

 According to the 2013 Annual Report, about 63% of the fund's assets were invested outside Canada, largely in the United States, Europe and Asia.
 In addition, the CPPIB announced it was broadening the scope of its investments to include emerging markets, although David Denison, CEO at the time, would not pinpoint a specific country or area.
 "Canada as a single market cannot accommodate the future growth of our organization," said Denison.
 In 2023, 86% of the fund's assets were outside Canada, the majority, in the US (36%), with 26% in Asia, 18% in Europe, 14% in Canada, and 6% in Latin America.

 In recent years, the CPPIB changed direction in its investment philosophy.
 It evolved from investing exclusively in non-marketable government bonds to passive index-fund strategies and, in 2006, to active investment strategies.

 Growth and strategy

-According to the Office of the Chief Actuary of Canada, the CPP Fund needs a real rate of return of 4.0%, over the 75-year projection period in his report, to help sustain the plan at the current contribution rate.

-In December 2013, the Chief Actuary reaffirmed that the CPP is sustainable throughout the 75-year timeframe of his 2012 report.
-Over this long timeframe it is expected that there will be periods where returns are above or below this threshold.

-Consistent with the CPPIB's mandate to maximize investment returns without undue risk of loss, they pursue a value-added strategy that seeks to deliver returns over and above a market-based benchmark over the long term.
-That benchmark is called the CPP Reference Portfolio and under reasonable capital market assumptions, it can generate the long-term 4.0% real rate of return required to help sustain the CPP.